 I noted the old cigar bands and boxes as well as a couple cigar store Indians.
 There were a few historic photographs of the old days and even some century-old matchbooks.
 I don’t know what else one could add to a tobacco history display, so I was pretty satisfied with what I’d learned.
 On to the Aviation section!

 2019 Update: Kahoots is long closed by the way.
 All of this stuff still exists in the library’s collections, it just isn’t always displayed.
-Also, I was so cute back at my FIFTH museum.
+Also, I was so cute back at only my fifth Connecticut museum visit.
 Little did I realize the many years of many tobacco museums and displays I’d be seeing over the next decades…

 The Aviation portion jammed into a weird corner of the library and snaked around even though the square footage seemed to be less than that of the Tobacco section.
 First, I learned about the very early attempts at local flight – from balloons to gliders in the late 19th century.
 Neato.

 Then things got interesting ’round these parts.
 Some smart guy named Frederick Rentschler left the Army and convinced a few guys that heavier but more powerful engines would be the future of aircraft.
 He contracted with a little company in East Hartford named Pratt and Whitney Tools to begin building his Wasp Engine.
 The next thing anyone knew, the Navy was ordering these Wasp engines faster than Pratt and Whitney could build them.